Key Takeaways

 • Testimony from eyewitnesses

-• Photographs of the damaged motorcycle and accident scene
+• Photographs of the damaged motorcycle and the accident scene

 • Medical records and imaging scans of injuries sustained